roman-milk/roman-milk.github.io/wifes-journey.md

+===

- ****** A Wife's Submissive Journey Ch.
-03 ****** bydawn1958© Sue didn't think it would ever happen but early in the morning Nadine gave her permission to leave.
+Sue didn't think it would ever happen but early in the morning Nadine gave her permission to leave.
 She virtually ran all the way home and breathed the biggest sigh of relief when she got home and Ben was still out.
 She expected him home at any time from the stag for his best buddy and arriving home dressed in Nadine's schoolgirl outfit was definitely not what she wanted her husband to see.
 Sue reasoned it would be impossible to explain the outlandish costume and she rushed to the bathroom to change into something more appropriate.

  Although there wasn't any physical evidence of her infidelity, there was plenty of mental anguish.
 Sue fretted every minute until Ben's car pulled into the driveway and she prayed for the strength to keep everything inside and not let her husband know about her being unfaithful yet again.
 When Ben practically collapsed upon entering the house, she felt much better that he only wanted to sleep off his apparent hangover.